Artificial Intelligence

 Policy on the use of Generative AI

-• Students may not use generative AI to complete the written portions of homework assignments.
-The written portions are intended to test students' ability to demonstrate mastery of techniques learnt in the course by a) presenting sound theoretical analysis, and b) critically analyzing their code.
-Any indication of the use of generative AI in the written submissions will constitute a violation of academic integrity.
+• Students may not use generative AI to complete problem sets and written portions of homework assignments.
+These are intended to test students' ability to demonstrate mastery of techniques learnt in the course by a) presenting sound and rigorous theoretical analysis, and b) critically analyzing code.
+Any indication of the use of AI tools in the written submissions will constitute a violation of academic integrity.

 Late Policy